 There are a number of myths that have grown up around emergency stops over the years.
 These myths can lead to injury or death, so it’s time for a little Myth Busting here on the MS101 blog!

 What does ’emergency’ mean?

 Consider for a moment the roots of the word ‘emergency’.
-This word comes from the word ‘emergent’, meaning a situation that is developing or emerging in the moment.systems are intended to help the user deal with potentially hazardous conditions that are emerging in the moment.
+This word comes from the word ‘emergent’, meaning a situation that is developing or emerging in the moment.
+Emergency stop systems are intended to help the user deal with potentially hazardous conditions that are emerging in the moment.
 These conditions have probably arisen because the designers of the machinery failed to consider all the foreseeable uses of the equipment, or because someone has chosen to misuse the equipment in a way that was not intended by the designers.
 The key function of an Emergency Stop system is to provide the user with a backup to the primary safeguards.
-These systems are referred to as “Complementary Protective Measures” and are intended to give the user a chance to “avert or limit ” in a .
+These systems are referred to as “Complementary Protective Measures” and are intended to give the user a chance to “avert or limit harm” in a hazardous situation.
 With that in mind, let’s look at three myths I hear about regularly.

 Myth #1 – The Emergency Stop Is A Safety Device